cyrillef/webhooks-properties/docs/properties.md

 * vals.json {common} - Attribute Values list (JSON array), you should ignore the first element.
 Indexed on the ValID starting with index 1.

-* ids.json {common} - Unique ID (aka externalID) list (JSON ARRAY), you should ignore the first element.
+* ids.json {common} - Unique ID (aka externalID) list (JSON array), you should ignore the first element.
 Indexed on the ObjID starting with index 1.

 * avs.idx {view dependant} - Offset in pack file to retrieve attributes for a given ObjID (Uint32 array), you should ignore the first element.
 Indexed on the ObjID starting with index 1.